 Within a few days, she received the promised check and deposited it into her bank.

-FYI: This scam depends on the bank making the funds available before it discovers the check is a fraud.
+FYI: This scam, like others involving checks, depends on the bank making the funds available before it discovers the check is bad.
 If the customer has a good banking history, that will quickly happen.
 (See: How to quickly lose $1,100 in the Walmart Mystery Shopper scam.)

-Chase gave Erin the same answer as the others — Zelle transactions are final.
+Chase gave Sam the same answer as the others — Zelle transactions are final.
 She also received a stern warning from the bank about depositing fraudulent checks into her account.

 The bottom line: If your new employer doesn’t want to speak to you on the phone or in a video chat, you should take that as a giant red flag.
 No legitimate business wants to hire employees via text.
 But scammers don’t mind how they hook you.
 They prefer no verbal communication where you might detect an unusual accent or lack of knowledge of the English language.
 Finally, if an employer wants you to deposit checks into your personal bank account and buy products via Zelle, there is no doubt you’re involved in a scam.
 Run!